- Executive Office of Labor and Workforce Development

 Charles Pearce, Director of Communications - Exec.
 Office of Labor and Workforce Development

-Boston — The state’s April total unemployment rate is up 12.3 percentage points at 15.1 percent, the Executive Office of Labor and Workforce Development announced Friday.
+The state’s April total unemployment rate is down 0.2 percentage points at 6.5 percent following a revision to the March unemployment rate of 6.7 percent, the Executive Office of Labor and Workforce Development announced Friday.

-The April unemployment rate was four-tenths of a percentage point higher than the national rate of 14.7 percent reported by the Bureau of Labor Statistics.
+The April unemployment rate was 0.4 percentage points higher than the national rate of 6.1 percent reported by the Bureau of Labor Statistics.

-Over the year, the state’s seasonally adjusted unemployment rate increased by 12.1 percentage points.
+Over the year, the state’s seasonally adjusted unemployment rate was down by 9.9 percentage points.

-The state’s labor force participation rate – the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks – dropped to 60.3 percent.
-Compared to April 2019, the labor force participation rate is down by 7.2 percentage points.
+The state’s labor force participation rate – the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks – was up one-tenth of a percentage point at 66.4 percent.
+Compared to April 2020, the labor force participation rate is up 6.0 percentage points.